Listen to Podcast

 Final Thought

-If you interrupt, it doesn’t mean that you're selfish or you don't care.
+If you interrupt, it doesn’t mean that you're selfish or that you don't care.
 It means your brain has needs.
 When you understand those needs, and advocate for them, you create space for better, more authentic connection.

 💬 What helps you stay present in conversations?
 Share in the comments.